Asmaarali/food-online/mynotes.md

     activate url with uidb64 and token and create view for activating the user password reseting...forgot password page and view checking if user exists with email if eit does send verificatio email after click link reset_password_validate func will check and store the id in session..finally reset password view will change the password..
+10) approving vendor...creating save trigger function in vendors models when the is_approved is check or uncheck the         send_notfication_email function should trigger. setup cust and vendor dashboard,setting vendor dashboard url setup. context processors for cover and profile pic on every page..create context_processors file and write a function and dont forget to write in settings.py file in templates